- Mental Health»

 Living a Free Flow of Experiencing

 The key words in releasing technique are "allowing the flow of free experiencing" - however, not necessarily acting all of it out.
-Releasing does not mean a free and impulsive behavior which is a privilege of infants.
+Releasing does not mean a free and impulsive behavior which is a privilege of infants and toddlers.

 As you are doing it, those deepest parts of you-being-you get encouraged to emerge to the surface to be experienced there consciously after taking a back seat in favor of your social self-image.
 That material may come up in a disorderly fashion at first, but don't resist it, allow it to be.